port-labs/port-docs/docs/platform-overview/platform-overview.md

 Welcome to Port! :wave:

-Whether you are DevEx, Platform or DevOps engineer, Port helps you to create your customized software catalog, as part of your developer portal, in no time! and to make the life of your developers much easier with self-service capabilities.
+Whether you are a DevEx, Platform or DevOps engineer, Port helps you to create your customized software catalog, as part of your developer portal, in no time! and to make the life of your developers much easier with self-service capabilities.

 You decide how you work and you build the perfect setup and workflows for your organizational needs.